jiamingmao/data-analysis/Assignments/Homework.md

 - publishing on your own github page
     - see [here](https://github.com/jiamingmao/data-analysis/blob/master/Materials/Software/Git%20and%20Github/Git%20and%20Github.md) for instructions. see [here](https://sudongqi.github.io/) for an example.

-Extra points (+1) for: completing a challenge satisfactorily.
++1: completing a challenge satisfactorily.

++0.2: suggesting additions to course materials successfully.

 *note 1*: if two people co-author an assignment, **both** need to submit it using one of the methods above.